You can do it. Really!

 I started running in June 2013, the day I signed up to a half marathon.
 Admittedly this was quite ambitious but I’m an all or nothing sort of girl.
-Luckliy for me my best lady mate was an experienced runner and assured me I could do it so, I believed her and got on with it.
-That day I could not run for 20 seconds.
+Luckily for me my best lady mate is an experienced runner and assured me I could do it so, I believed her and got on with it.
+That day I could not run for 20 seconds, a total beginner.

 Lessons I learnt, some the hard way!

-What I learnt on day was that running does not come naturally to me.
-It is bloody hard, it is challenging, rewarding, relaxing and frustrating all at the same time.
+What I learnt on day one was that running does not come naturally to me.
+As time went on I discovered running is bloody hard, it is challenging, rewarding, relaxing and frustrating all at the same time.
 You will love it and hate it and you will push yourself to do more than you ever thought you could.
 Here is a little of what I learnt from other people and things I discovered myself that might make your first days a little easier or just reassure you that everyone goes through the same thing when starting out.